cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon_pages.md

 - On the top line of icons, there should be a Firefox icon on the far right.
 Click that to open Firefox preconfigured to proxy through ZAP.
 - Open the `context` to see the included web applications (Context -> Included in Context)
 - In the ZAP-configured Firefox, log in to each site in the context list.
+> NOTE: These steps should start to populate ZAP's `Sites` list.
+If nothing is showing up there, you may need to disable Zscaler and try these steps again.
+As of July, 2023 (ZAP 2.13.0) `Sites` did not populate and the `Spider` scan reported 0 URLs until Zscaler was disabled.
 - To prevent getting noise in the scan results (since that causes major confusion when the FedRAMP team processes the ConMon report), review the `Sites` list to ensure only the cloud.gov sites have a small red circle/sight on them (denoting the site will be included).
 Remove any sites not needed by CTRL-clicking on them and selecting `Delete`.
 - CTRL-click on the context and run the `Spider` scan.
 - After the `Spider` scan is complete, again CTRL-click on the context and this time run the `Active Scan`.